Steve Jobs: Innovations and designs

 Jobs's design aesthetic was influenced by philosophies of Zen and Buddhism.
 In India, he experienced Buddhism while on his seven-month spiritual journey, and his sense of intuition was influenced by the spiritual people with whom he studied.
-He also learned from many references and sources, such as modernist architectural style of Joseph Eichler, and the industrial designs of Richard Sapper and Dieter Rams.

-According to Apple co-founder Steve Wozniak, "Steve didn't ever code.
-He wasn't an engineer and he didn't do any original design..."
+Jobs gained insights regarding industrial designs from Richard Sapper.
+According to Apple co-founder Wozniak, "Steve didn't ever code.
+He wasn't an engineer and he didn't do any original design...".
 Daniel Kottke, one of Apple's earliest employees and a college friend of Jobs, stated: "Between Woz and Jobs, Woz was the innovator, the inventor.
 Steve Jobs was the marketing person."

 He is listed as either primary inventor or co-inventor in 346 United States patents or patent applications related to a range of technologies from actual computer and portable devices to user interfaces (including touch-based), speakers, keyboards, power adapters, staircases, clasps, sleeves, lanyards, and packages.
 His contributions to most of his patents were to "the look and feel of the product".
 He and his industrial design chief Jonathan Ive are named for 200 of the patents.
 Most of these are design patents as opposed to utility patents or inventions; they are specific product designs such as both original and lamp-style iMacs, and PowerBook G4 Titanium.
 He holds 43 issued US patents on inventions.
 The patent on the Mac OS X Dock user interface with "magnification" feature was issued the day before he died.
 Although Jobs had little involvement in the engineering and technical side of the original Apple computers, Jobs later used his CEO position to directly involve himself with product design.

 Involved in many projects throughout his career was his long-time marketing executive and confidant Joanna Hoffman, known as one of the few employees at Apple and NeXT who could successfully stand up to Jobs while also engaging with him.
 Even while terminally ill in the hospital, Jobs sketched new devices that would hold the iPad in a hospital bed.
 He despised the oxygen monitor on his finger, and suggested ways to revise the design for simplicity.

-Since his death, he has won 141 patents, more than most inventors during their lifetimes.
-He holds over 450 patents in total.

 Apple I

-Although entirely designed by Steve Wozniak, Jobs had the idea of selling the desktop computer, which led to the formation of Apple Computer in 1976.
-Both Jobs and Wozniak constructed several of the Apple I prototypes by hand, funded by selling some of their belongings.
+The Apple I was designed entirely by Wozniak, but Jobs had the idea of selling the computer, which led to the founding of Apple Computer in 1976.
+Jobs and Wozniak constructed several of the Apple I prototype by hand, funded by selling some of their belongings.
 Eventually, 200 units were produced.
+One of the main innovations of the Apple I was that it included video display terminal circuitry on its circuit board, allowing it to connect to a low-cost composite video monitor or television, instead of an expensive computer terminal, compared to most existing computers at the time.